huwenlong92/mdworm/README.md

 ## Arguments

 You can use `-p` to change the default port (`2333`), `-t` to change default code theme (`./public/css/themes/default.css`).
-A full list of code theme can be found under `./public/css/themes/`, here are argument examples:
+A full list of highlights theme can be found under `./public/css/themes/`,

+here are some command line examples:

     # listen on port 6666
     ./mdworm -p 6666